CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-3-azure-arc-data-services/AzureArc-DirectMode.md

    ![](media/register-provider.png "Lab Environment")

-## Task 2: Onboard an existing Kubernetes cluster to Azure using Azure Arc-enabled Kubernetes.
+## Task 2: Onboard an existing Kubernetes cluster to Azure using Azure Arc-enabled Kubernetes

 In this Task you will be connecting an existing Kubernetes cluster to Azure using Azure Arc-enabled Kubernetes and will be enabling custom features by adding an Azure Arc data services extension and a custom location on the Azure Arc-enabled Kubernetes cluster.